gypsydave5/cv/cv.md

 #### Skills {#skills-triptease}

--   Primarily programmed in TypeScript
+-   TypeScript on Node.js
+-   Deployed on Google Cloud Platform (Kubernates and other tools)
--   Management of a statistical model to calculate the correct advertising bids
+-   Management of a statistical model to calculate advertising bids
 -   Contributed multiple learning sessions to help teams learn TypeScript